LukeHackett/aws-certificated-security-speciality-study-notes/chapter-04/README.md

 CloudTrail is a regional scoped service, but can be configured to obtain events from different regions in a single trail - known as a multi-region trail.
 When creating a new trail, you define its scope by choosing the regions the trail covers (options are Current Region or All Regions).
 All regional logs will be delivered to a single Amazon S3 bucket under a prefix that identified the region they come from.

 Additionally, a trail can also have an *organisations* scope, which will log events from all accounts under the master account.

+**Exam Tip:** If a resource has been delete in AWS, investigate using CloudTrail first, as it will be able to provide the details as to who has performed the operation.

+#### AWS CloudTrail Insights

+AWS CloudTrail Insights helps AWS users identify and respond to unusual activity associated with API calls and API error rates by continuously analysing CloudTrail management events.
+Examples include monitoring for busts of AWS IAM actions and hitting services limits.

+Write events are analysed to detect unusual patterns of behaviour.
+Anomalies appear in the AWS Console, Amazon S3 or can be sent to EventBridge for further processing.

 ### Amazon CloudWatch Logs